-Both UDP clients and servers must send and receive UDP datagrams.
-When the client-server model is applied to UDP, the client start by sending a datagram with a request, on the server side there must be a corresponding receive, then the server processes the request and sends back a reply that must be received by the client.
+Both UDP clients and servers send and receive UDP datagrams.
+When the clientserver model is applied to UDP, it all starts by the client sending a datagram with a request to the server, on the server side there must be a corresponding receive.
+After receiving the request, the server processes it and sends back a reply that must be received by the client.

-When the server receives a request it must copy the source node IP address and source port to be used later as destination node IP address and destination port on the datagram to be send as reply.
+When the server receives a request, it must copy the source node IP address and source port number to be used later as destination node IP address and destination port number on the datagram to be sent back as reply.

-UDP is unreliable, so either or both the request and the reply may never be delivered.
-For the server that is no much of a issue, for the client however this is a problem.
+UDP is unreliable, so either or both the request and the reply may never be delivered, for the server that's not much of an issue, for the client however this is challenging.

-After sending the request a UDP client blocks waiting for a reply, however, it may never arrive, in this case, the client application gets blocked forever.
+After sending the request, a UDP client blocks waiting for a reply, however, it may never arrive, in such a case, the client application is blocked forever.

-Therefore UDP client applications must set a timeout for the server reply to be received, otherwise they will be under the risk of getting blocked forever on any request they make.
+Therefore, UDP client applications must set a timeout for the server reply to be received, otherwise they will be under the risk of getting blocked forever on any request they make.